denver-code/docker-fastapi-panel/README.md

 cd docker-fastapi-panel
 ```

-# Make sure docker engine already running!
+# Make sure the docker engine is already running!

 ## Docker Compose
-Note that current method requires to completly expose the docker socket (eg `/var/run/docker.sock:/var/run/docker.sock`)
+Note that the current method requires to complete expose the docker socket (eg `/var/run/docker.sock:/var/run/docker.sock`)
-This is dangerous way of doing things, but stil WIP to figure out more secure ways
+This is a dangerous way of doing things, but still WIP to figure out more secure ways
 ```bash
 docker compose up -d
 ```